gabrielledoran/zero-day-timeline/README.md

 | R² (test set) | 0.083 |
 | MAE | 854 days |

-The low R² is itself a finding.
-CVE metadata available at disclosure time — CVSS scores, attack vector, complexity, scope — explains only ~8% of the variance in how quickly a vulnerability gets exploited.
-The remaining variance is driven by factors outside the data: threat actor priorities, exploit kit development timelines, target sector exposure, and geopolitical context.
-This has a direct implication for defenders: metadata-based scoring systems like CVSS are necessary but not sufficient for prioritizing patch urgency.
+**Summary:** Used CVE metadata available at disclosure time, with features like CVSS scores, attack vector, complexity, and scope.
+The resulting R² on the test set is low, and reflects that CVE metadata explained only ~8% of the variance in how quickly a vulnerability is exploited.
+EPSS (Exploitation probability score from FIRST.org) is the most predictive feature, which is consistent with its design as a purpose-built exploit forecasting system.
+The remaining variance is driven by outside factors: threat actor priorities, exploit kit development timelines, target sector exposure, and geopolitical context, to name some of the many issues driving vulnerability exploitation.

-EPSS (the machine-learned exploitation probability score from FIRST.org) contributes the most predictive signal of any single feature, which is consistent with its design as a purpose-built exploit forecasting system.
+**Real-world implication:** Metadata-based scoring systems like CVSS are necessary but not sufficient for prioritizing patch urgency.

 ## Data Sources